ethersphere/bee-docs/docs/working-with-bee/introduction.md

 ## Upgrading

-Find out how to [keep your Bee up to date](/docs/working-with-bee/upgrading-bee) with the latest and greatest releases, and make sure you're tuned into our release announcments.
+Find out how to [keep your Bee up to date](/docs/working-with-bee/upgrading-bee) with the latest and greatest releases, and make sure you're tuned into our release announcements.

 ## Uninstalling Bee